-Work to change positions regularly during prolonged immobility.
+Change positions regularly during prolonged immobility.
 For example, take more breaks on long drives.
-Notably, clients that cannot avoid pain during the long drives will keep a tennis ball in the car to roll on during driving.
+Notably, clients that cannot avoid pain during long drives will keep a tennis ball in the car to roll on during driving.
 On trips, I’ve seen many clients use the tennis ball successfully to relieve pain along the IT band.

-Prolonged standing can also be aggravating to these trigger points.
-These people will often accommodate this by getting a desk that can be easily changed from standing to seated.
+Prolonged standing can also aggravate these trigger points.
+Often, these people get a desk that can easily change from standing to seated.

 Obese clients benefit from weight loss and light exercise.
-Some clients have taken on exercise that is too intense or shifts from one leg to the other, which aggravates the condition.
-Cycling and stair climber machines are particularly aggravating.
+However, some clients have taken on too intense training or shifts from one leg to another, aggravating the condition.
+So, cycling and stair climber machines are particularly troubling.

 Avoid sleeping on your side.
-This presses into the trigger point with moderate pressure which activates the pattern so that its referral pattern is difficult to release without getting up and moving around for a while.
+This position presses into the trigger point with moderate pressure, which activates the pain down the IT band.
+Afterward, this referral pattern is difficult to relieve without getting up and moving around for a while.

 Mid-sized IcyHot patches work well in the short term.
-One of these IcyHot patches on the green X. Place the patch so that it lays under the crest of your hip with the top, front corner of the patch just near the front corner of your hip.
+Place one of these IcyHot patches on the green X. Specifically, position the patch just under the crest of your hip.
+Additionally, the top front corner of the patch should be close to the front corner of your hip.

 Test this to see how effective it is before you rely on it to sit in the front row of Les Mis.

-The tennis ball treatment for glutes may be effective in releasing this trigger point.
-Focus on using the ball near the front corner of the crest of your hip where it creates this referral pattern.
-If you aggravate it, stretch it under a hot shower. plant your foot and push your hip toward the aggravated side to stretch it.
+The tennis ball treatment for the glutes can effectively release this trigger point.
+Focus on using the ball near the front corner of the crest of your hip, where it creates this referral pattern.

 Most people overwork this and need some ice afterward.
-It’s a good idea to ice this afterward even if you didn’t overwork this.
+So, it would be a good idea to ice this afterward, even if you didn’t overwork this.

-Pigeon does a good job of opening those anteriolateral gluteal muscles.
-This yoga practitioner gets the hip of her back leg close to the mat to open up the TFL and anterior bellies of gluteus minimus and gluteus medius.
-Go for getting that hip down by extending the hip, instead of arching the low back.
+Pigeon does a good job of opening those anterolateral gluteal muscles.
+Remarkably, this yoga practitioner puts the hip of her back leg close to the mat to open up the TFL and anterior bellies of the gluteus minimus and gluteus medius.
+Go for getting that hip down by extending the hip instead of arching the low back.

 I’ve never seen anything quite like this Lizard Lunge for hitting that anterior belly of the Gluteus medius.
 Pulling the foot back puts a little more stretch on the fascia lata through the anterior hip.

-In most cases, you should really see a Neuromuscular therapist or some other bodyworker who specializes in pelvic balancing.
+In most cases, you should see a Neuromuscular therapist or other bodyworker specializing in pelvic balancing.